-The process occurs within a humidity-controlled environment, typically 80% or higher relative humidity, to prevent protein crystals from drying out.
+The process occurs within a humidity-controlled environment (Figure 1), typically 80% or higher relative humidity, to prevent protein crystals from drying out.
 Once loaded and sealed, crystals can survive for upwards of 24 hours.
 However, this is can vary greatly between crystal systems.
-Within the chamber you will require a low powered vacuum pump attached to a loading stage to hold a silicon chip, a silicon chip, a chip holder with mylar foil (see below), a p200 pipette, 200 l pipette tips, tweezers, filter paper and your protein crystal slurry.
+Within the chamber a low powered vacuum pump attached to a loading stage to hold a silicon chip (Figure 1), a silicon chip, a chip holder with polyester foil (Figure 2), a p200 pipette, 200 l pipette tips, tweezers, filter paper and your protein crystal slurry are required .

 Prepare a chip holder

-Cut two sheets of mylar foil into squares approximately 66 cm.
+Cut two sheets of polyester foil into squares approximately 66 cm.

-Lay the mylar sheets over the two base plates (large and small).
+Lay the polyester sheets over the two base plates (large and small).

-Fix the mylar sheets in place using the metal sealing rings.
+Fix the polyester sheets in place using the metal sealing rings.

-Carefully pull on the excess mylar to remove any creases.
+Carefully pull on the excess polyester foil to remove any creases to make visualizing and centering samples easier later.

 Select a silicon chip with appropriately sized apertures (7-30 m) relative to the size of your crystals.